Safsaf

 2.3.2 Procedures

-Procedure: csrf-handler-wrapper handler KEY: #:cookie-name
+Procedure: csrf-handler-wrapper handler KEY: #:cookie-name #:secure #:http-only #:same-site

 CSRF token handler wrapper.